calyxir/calyx/docs/fud/xilinx.md

     xilinx_location: /scratch/opt/Xilinx/Vitis/2020.2
     xrt_location: /opt/xilinx/xrt

+The setup scripts can also be invoked manually.

+    source <Vitis_install_path>/Vitis/2020.1/settings64.sh
+    source /opt/xilinx/xrt/setup.sh

+On some Ubuntu distributions, you must also export LIBRARY\_PATH.

+    export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu

+To execute a Calyx program on an FPGA, add a `toplevel` annotation to the main component to configure the top-level function of the RTL design.

+    component main<"toplevel"=1>() -> ()

 ### Compile

 The first step in the Xilinx toolchain is to generate [an `xclbin` executable file][xclbin].